chrismarshallwi/Bio/README.md

 - 👋 Hi, I’m @chrismarshallwi
-- 👀 I’m interested in everything data!
-I am learning how to build more structured data pipelines.
+- 👀 The essence of Data Science is what I'm passionate about- learning from the past to make better decisions in the future.
-- 🌱 I’m proficient in Python and SQL and learning how to build more structured data pipelines.
+- 🌱 I’m proficient in Python, SQL, Power BI and Excel, of course.
+I'm looking to expand my expertise with R
-- 💞️ I’m looking to collaborate on building anything data
+- 💞️ My Github will be dedicated to storing code and project plans for a large range of data analysis projects.
-- 📫 How to reach me: chrismarshall.wi@icloud.com
+- 📫 Email: chrismarshall.wi@icloud.com

 <!---
 chrismarshallwi/chrismarshallwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.